d-shap/bugzilla/README.md

 To run container next volumes should be mapped
 * folder for SQL database
-* folder for bugzilla data, such as local stored attachments (Big Files)
+* folder for bugzilla data, such as categories and local stored attachments (Big Files)
 * log folder
 * backup folder